The Curves of Your Lips Rewrite History: 22 Years of ‘Velvet Goldmine’

 In an article written for Oscilloscope Laboratories in 2017, Judy Berman not only praises the film’s “tight and purposeful structure,” but also notes that Velvet Goldmine isn’t a gay film, per se.
 “Better to think of it as a bisexual film that uses non-binary sexuality as a metaphor for the boundless possibilities of youth,” she writes, “the promise of a future constrained only by the limits of one’s own ambitions and appetites.”

-With all of its musings on sexual and gender identity and freedom, Velvet Goldmine feels like the perfect film for our current world, albeit perhaps one that came 20 years too early.
+With all of its musings on sexual and gender identity and freedom, Velvet Goldmine feels like the perfect film for our current world, albeit perhaps one that came over 20 years too early.

 So whatever happened to Brian Slade, and the rest of the cast of Velvet Goldmine?
 While the film may have only recently been considered a critical success, the same cannot be said for its cast, all of whom have received considerable renown.